 We’re not meant to understand every detail in Inside Job, and it’s all there for those attentive and smart enough to understand it on the first go.
 But he never loses sight of the big picture, which isn‘t lost on the less-economically inclined.
 The recurring theme is simply - greed - the need for the individuals on Wall Street and Washington to grab that piece of deadweight loss and put it into their own pockets.

 Many of the key players refuse to give interviews, all of which are noted as text in the film.
 Their silence speaks volumes though, which is how they managed to get away with it all.
 The villains he does manage to interview are typically smarmy and evasive, which furthers the frustration of the entire affair.
 These guys are so smart there’s actually little criminal activity going during this period.
-Which is the most frightening aspect, is that the collapse was all legal, which make the title of this film absolutely perfect Inside Job.
+Which is the most frightening aspect, is that the collapse was all legal, which makes the title of this film absolutely perfect.
 This is fantastic film.

 Inside Job is available Blu-Ray and DVD March 5 from Sony Pictures Home Entertainment